 add to the MakeRoom Artist Residency archive

-attend a reception and casually present their work to a small group
+attend a reception & present their work to a small group

-participate and collaborate on marketing efforts while they are in residency
+participate & collaborate in marketing efforts while in residency

 The artist residency requires the completion of very short, no-cost, application.